 Various cup systems

 A distinction is made between flow and suction systems.
-While the flow system works solely by gravity, the suction system sucks in the paint through the air suction – hence the respective name.
+While the flow system works solely by gravity, the suction system draws in the paint through the air suction – hence the respective names.
 Both variants have their advantages and disadvantages.
 For example, a flow system can only pick up small amounts of paint, while the suction system is also suitable for large amounts of paint.
 A good airbrush gun with a flow system takes up to 3 ml of paint.
 It is therefore less suitable for spraying large works of art.
-An airbrush gun with suction system, on the other hand, can be equipped with a larger paint container and is therefore able to spray large formats.
+An airbrush gun with a suction system, on the other hand, can be equipped with a larger paint container and is thus able to spray large formats.
 Their capacity is usually at least 100 ml.

 Airbrush Gun Test